|

 There are a couple of scenarios where you may see Available items, but not be given the opportunity to request the items.

 In some cases, libraries have made a decision to make some of their items part of a browsing collection.
 Items so designated are not eligible to fill requests.
 However, you are always welcome to visit the library to check out these Available items.
-Often such items can be recognized by one of the following in the call number or item location columns when you are viewing Copy Status: Speed read, Express, Read It Now.
-In the case of recent feature film DVDs or videocassettes, the Minuteman Library Network has a policy restricting requests of recent films (added to the collection in the last 6 months) to patrons living in the community owning the films.
+Often such items can be recognized by one of the following in the call number or item location columns when you are viewing Copy Status: Speed read, Express, See It Now, etc. This is also true of the variety of new types of materials libraries are offering, such as home & gardening tools, electronics, toys, musical instruments, telescopes, etc. These materials are in demand and cannot be easily sent through delivery, and typically require you to visit the owning library.
+In the case of recent feature film DVDs, the most Minuteman libraries have a policy restricting requests of recent films (added to the collection in the last 3 months) to patrons living in the community owning the films.
 As above, if the items are currently Available, you are welcome to visit the library to borrow the materials.
-For a more extensive discussion of the policy for requesting audiovisual materials see: http://www.mln.lib.ma.us/catalog/faq_request.htm#av1 and the following information.
-Can I tell where my Request is in a queue of requests?
+Why are there restrictions on requesting new feature films from other Minuteman libraries?

 In many libraries, feature films circulate for one week.
-When sent through delivery, that hot new title spends days in bins, on a truck, at the warehouse to be sorted, on a hold shelf, and back again on a truck.
-Over the course of a year, weeks are wasted in the life of a new film as we transport it around the network.
+When sent through delivery, that in-demand title is unavailable for several days.
+Over the course of a year, weeks are lost in the life of a new film as we transport it around the network.
 For all of these reasons, this seemed the best choice in the effort to limit volume in delivery.
 Does this mean that I cannot borrow new feature films at libraries other than my own?

 Will my local library allow me to place holds on the feature films that they own?